top of page

 Standards for critical thinking

 It should now be apparent that critical thinking is important across life domains and subject areas.
-It should also be clear that although thinking reflectively and deeply is necessary for critical thinking, it isn’t sufficient—reflecting on your beliefs or the actions of others can be done badly.
+It should also be clear that although thinking reflectively and deeply is necessary for critical thinking, it isn’t sufficient—reflecting on your beliefs or the actions of others can be done poorly.

 Clarity